jwillmartin/pcapDecoder/README.md

 ## Usage

+1. Move your PCAP file to this directory.
-1. Execute the script:
+2. Execute the script:
 ```
 ./pcapDecoder.sh
 ```
-2. Follow the on-screen prompts.
+3. Follow the on-screen prompts.

 ### Version
 Version 1.1 – September 3, 2024